 You funnel the ice chips into your mouth, wait for them to melt slightly, and then gnaw down for a few seconds.
 Afterwards, you feel hydrated, cool, and maybe even more alert — despite getting dirty looks from your desk mate for making so much noise.
 But is your weird penchant for chewing on ice the sign of a more serious medical condition?
 Maybe.

 The medical term for craving non-food items like ice, clay, soil, and paper (yes, really) is "pica."
 It's unclear exactly what leads people to want to eat these random items, but some of it may have to do with having certain nutritional deficiencies.
-Wanting to chew ice, for example, is a type of pica called "pagophagia," and it may be a red flag that someone has anemia.
+Wanting to chew ice, for example, is a type of pica called "pagophagia," and it may be a red flag that someone has anaemia.

 If you are someone who craves ice frequently, and you experience other symptoms of anemia (like fatigue, weakness, and shortness of breath), then it's worth it to discuss with your doctor.
-"Most people who crave ice turn out to be anemic," Dr. Hunt says.
-Luckily, iron deficiency anemia is pretty easy to treat with iron supplements, and usually when people's iron levels are restored, the urge to chew ice goes away, too.
-Beyond anemia, it's possible that pica can be linked with stress, obsessive-compulsive disorder, or a developmental disorder, in which case, therapy can be helpful.
+"Most people who crave ice turn out to be anaemic," Dr. Hunt says.
+Luckily, iron deficiency anaemia is pretty easy to treat with iron supplements, and usually when people's iron levels are restored, the urge to chew ice goes away, too.
+Beyond anaemia, it's possible that pica can be linked with stress, obsessive-compulsive disorder, or a developmental disorder, in which case, therapy can be helpful.
 But only your doctor or healthcare provider can help you figure out what the underlying cause is.

 At the end of the day, while your ice-chewing habit might be just another part of your morning routine, it's important to pay attention to your cravings.
 And if chewing ice really is just something you do to pass the time, perhaps you should consider another fidgety hobby that's quieter and better for your teeth.